KVLKarthik/SQLProblems/README.md

-# SQLProblems
+# SQL workouts
-This repository contains a collection of solved SQL problems, showcasing various queries, optimizations, and best practices
+for real-world scenarios—queries, tweaks, and tricks.